getlago/lago-docs/docs/guide/09_events/ingesting_events.md

 This code is required for all events received in Lago.
 For instance, you can start ingesting events for Billable metrics with codes `api_seaches` *(for api products example)*, `storage` *(cloud companies example)*, `atm_withdrawals` *(fintech example)*, or anything you need to define as a paying feature.

 ### 4. The event `timestamp`
-The event timestamp is the date when the billing event occurs in your application and sent to Lago.
-This event must be a **[UNIX Timestamp](https://www.unixtimestamp.com/).** For instance, you could define `1650893379` for *Mon Apr 25 2022 13:29:39 GMT+0000* or `1651682217`for *Wed May 04 2022 16:36:57 GMT+0000*.
+The event timestamp is the date the billing event occurred on your application.
+It must be a **[Unix timestamp](https://www.unixtimestamp.com/) in seconds**.
+For instance, you can send `1650893379` for *Mon Apr 25 2022 13:29:39 GMT+0000* or `1651682217`for *Wed May 04 2022 16:36:57 GMT+0000*.

-**This `timestamp` is not mandatory to send the event**.
-If you do not specify a timestamp on your own, Lago automatically defines the reception date of the event as the event timestamp.
+This `timestamp` is **not mandatory to send the event**.
+If you do not specify a timestamp, Lago will automatically set the reception date of the event as the event timestamp.

 ### 5. The event `properties`
 Event properties are useful to send more context in usage events.
 Moreover, they are also very useful when you need to aggregate a Billable metrics for `SUM`, `MAX` and `COUNT DISTINCT`.
 Event properties can be `strings`, `integers`, `floats`, `uuids` or `timestamps`.